anurag-adk/open-source-playground/README.md

 # 💬 Open Source Playground - QuoteGen

-Welcome to the **Open Source Playground**!
+Welcome to the **Open Source Playgroud**!
 This project is designed as a beginner-friendly environment for aspiring open-source contributors to get hands-on experience with HTML, CSS, and JavaScript.
 It features a simple Quote Generator application with intentionally introduced issues that you can fix.

 ## 🎯 Project Goal